 Florida Senate votes to permanently oust Broward Sheriff Scott Israel

-The Florida Senate on Wednesday voted to permanently oust suspended Broward Sheriff Scott Israel whose officers in 2018 over the response to the mass shooting that killed 17 at Marjory Stoneman Douglas High School.
+The Florida Senate on Wednesday voted to permanently oust suspended Broward Sheriff Scott Israel over his officers' response to the mass shooting that killed 17 at Marjory Stoneman Douglas High School in 2018.

 The GOP-controlled state Senate voted 25-15 in favor of Israel’s permanent removal.